 Here’s what you need to know:

-1. Having People Endorse Your Service
+Have People Endorse Your Service

 Anyone who is an “ambassador” for your business must disclose any special relationship they have with you.
 For example, if another business you network with or one of your employees promotes your business, they must disclose that they have a business relationship with you.
 This is especially important on social media platforms and is easily solved by including tags (or hashtags) for your business and those used to identify ads.